stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 syringe, he began fingering it thoughtfully, pushing the piston speculatively in and out of the empty cylinder.

-  &ldquo;I wonder,&rdquo; he began with suave sententiousness, &ldquo;whether you
-would really be willing to help science in&mdash;something like that way&mdash;if the need arose?
+   "I wonder, " he began with suave sententiousness,  "whether you would really be willing to help science in--something like that way--if the need arose?
-Whether you would have the devotion to offer yourself to the cause of medicine as a sort of Jephthah&rsquo;s daughter if you knew it meant the absolute perfection and completion of my work?&rdquo;
+Whether you would have the devotion to offer yourself to the cause of medicine as a sort of Jephthah's daughter if you knew it meant the absolute perfection and completion of my work? "

-  Georgina, catching the odd and unmistakable glitter in her brother&rsquo;s eyes, knew at last that her worst fears were true.
+  Georgina, catching the odd and unmistakable glitter in her brother's eyes, knew at last that her worst fears were true.
 There was nothing to do now but keep him quiet at all hazards and to pray that Margarita had found James Dalton at his club.

-  &ldquo;You look tired, Al dear,&rdquo; she said gently. &ldquo;Why not take a little morphia and get some of the sleep you need so badly?&rdquo;
+   "You look tired, Al dear, " she said gently.
+"Why not take a little morphia and get some of the sleep you need so badly? "

   He replied with a kind of crafty deliberation.

-  &ldquo;Yes, you&rsquo;re right.
-I&rsquo;m worn out, and so are you.
+   "Yes, you're right.
+I'm worn out, and so are you.
 Each of us needs a good sleep.
-Morphine is just the thing&mdash;wait till I go and fill the syringe and we&rsquo;ll both take a proper dose.&rdquo;
+Morphine is just the thing--wait till I go and fill the syringe and we'll both take a proper dose. "

   Still fingering the empty syringe, he walked softly out of the room.
 Georgina looked about her with the aimlessness of desperation, ears alert for any sign of possible help.